nubenetes/awesome-kubernetes/docs/securityascode.md

 - [medium: Automated Manifest File Validation Using Open Policy Agent and GitHub Actions | Ravindu Sandeepa Rathugama](https://medium.com/@ravindursr/automated-manifest-file-validation-using-open-policy-agent-and-github-actions-697fa9fd74f0)
 - [thenewstack.io: Weaveworks Adds Policy as Code to Secure Kubernetes Apps (Magalix)](https://thenewstack.io/weaveworks-adds-policy-as-code-to-secure-kubernetes-apps/) - [Magalix](https://www.magalix.com)
 - [fugue.co: Securing a Kubernetes pod with Regula and Open Policy Agent](https://www.fugue.co/blog/securing-a-kubernetes-pod-with-regula-and-open-policy-agent)
+- [dev.to: Load external data into OPA: The Good, The Bad, and The Ugly](https://dev.to/permit_io/load-external-data-into-opa-the-good-the-bad-and-the-ugly-26lc) There are several ways to create a data fetching mechanism for the Open Policy Agent - each of them has its pros and cons.
+In this guide, you will compare and decide which one is the best for you.

 ### Open Policy Agent in Kubernetes
 - [infracloud.io: Kubernetes Pod Security Policies with Open Policy Agent](https://www.infracloud.io/kubernetes-pod-security-policies-opa/)